INFORMATION TECHNOLOGY EXCHANGE CENTER

 receives services from ITEC.

-SUNY Support Center (CSSC); how assistance can be requested; where a
+Information Technology Exchange Center (ITEC); how assistance can be requested;

 and reported on; and procedures for off-hour support.